-- Go through photos of your family and home to help introduce them to your life. - This is a great activity that the whole family will want to engage with. - Pray for the family and allow the family to pray for you if they are comfortable doing so. - Present a gift (if you have brought one from home) and explain anything that may be new. - Play a small game in front of the home (blow bubbles, jump rope, soccer, etc.). - Take a picture with the family and their home.
+- Go through photos of your family and home to help introduce them to your life. - This is a great activity that the whole family will want to engage with. - Pray for the family and allow the family to pray for you if they are comfortable doing so. - Present a gift (if you have brought one from home) and explain anything that may be new. - Ask them to teach you phrases in Kinyarwanda. - Play a small game in front of the home (blow bubbles, jump rope, soccer, etc.). - Take a picture with the family and their home. - o Capture one photo of just the family. - o These photos are a great inclusion in your next written letter.